 All hands on deck

-We'll have to punt
+We’ll have to punt this

-To flesh something out
+Flesh something out

 While the literal meaning of flesh is the part of a body between the skin and bones, the expression flesh something out is used when you want to make something more complete by adding details.

-To think outside the box
+Think outside the box

-This classic phrase means to think in a creative or innovative way, which is a great quality to have both in business AND in language learning!
+This classic phrase think outside the box means to think in a creative or innovative way, which is a great quality to have both in business AND in language learning!

-No need to reinvent the wheel
+There’s no need to reinvent the wheel

 This idiom includes a reference to one of the most important human inventions: the wheel!
-It means that sometimes it’s actually more useful to take a previously existing idea and build from it rather than change it completely.
+Saying there’s no need to reinvent the wheel means that sometimes it’s actually more useful to take a previously existing idea and build from it rather than change it completely.

 Get your ducks in a row

-Life in the business sphere can be hectic, so it’s often very useful to get all your ducks in a row, or organize all your tasks and schedule so that you’re ready for whatever’s next.
+Life in the business sphere can be hectic, so it’s often very useful to get your ducks in a row, or organize all your tasks and schedule so that you’re ready for whatever’s next.

 Bite the bullet

-Bite the bullet sounds like it might hurt, which makes sense because this expression means to do something unpleasant usually because you have to.
+Biting the bullet sounds like it might hurt, which makes sense because this expression means to do something unpleasant usually because you have to.
 Better bite the bullet and commit these English idioms to memory!

 Put something on the back burner